salsify/ember-exclaim/README.md

 }
 ```

-This would invoke whatever Ember component is configured under the `text` key of the given `componentMap`, passing it a hash of configuration that looks like `{ content: 'hello' }`.
+This would invoke whatever Ember component is configured under the `text` key of the given `componentMap`, passing it a hash of configuration that looks like `{ content: 'Hello' }`.

 #### `$bind`